expertasolutions/AzDo.VstsDashboard/README.md

 ## Local setup

 1) Create a file named 'vsts.appsettings.json' into the folder 'Configs/Docker'.
-    This file will not get push into git (see .gitignore files)
+    This file will not get push into git (see .gitignore file)
 2) Copy the content of the file 'vsts.appsettings.template.json' into your file 'vsts.appsettings.json'
 3) Put your AzureDevOps value into these properties
     - OrgName: name of your AzureDevOps subscription